Luciano Valente: Groningen

 Born in Groningen, Valente started playing football at local club GVAV-Rapiditas, before joining Groningen's youth sector in 2014.
 He subsequently came through the club's ranks, winning a national under-17 championship in 2019 in the process.
 In July 2021, he signed his first professional contract with Groningen and started training with the first team.

-On 14 August 2022, Valente made his professional debut for Groningen, coming in as a substitute for Laros Duarte at the 79th minute of the Eredivisie match against Ajax, which ended in a 6-1 defeat for his side.
-On September 8, the midfielder extended his contract with the club until 2026, with an option for another season.
+On 14 August 2022, Valente made his professional debut for Groningen, coming in as a substitute for Laros Duarte in the 79th minute of the Eredivisie match against Ajax, which ended in a 6–1 defeat for his side.
+On 8 September 2023, the midfielder extended his contract with the club until 2026, with an option for another season.
+Groningen eventually finished bottom of the Eredivisie that season, ending their 23-year stay in the league.